swergroup/debrant/Readme.md

 Debrant (Debian Vagrant) is a [Debian](https://debian.org)-based web development and learning [Vagrant](http://vagrantup.com) project, heavily inspired ( = half forked ) from [10up/varying-vagrant-vagrants](https://github.com/10up/varying-vagrant-vagrants).
 Please note: it's a work in progress.

-Our custom Vagrant box is a i686 Debian Wheezy vm built via [grml-debootstrap](http://grml.org/grml-debootstrap/) with networking, VirtualBox additions and the base system; everything else (~250MB) will be installed via the custom provision bash scripts, which can be modified or replaced as needed.
+Our custom Vagrant box is a 32-bit Debian Wheezy VM built via [grml-debootstrap](http://grml.org/grml-debootstrap/) with networking, VirtualBox additions and the base system; everything else (~250MB) will be installed via the custom provision bash scripts, which can be modified or replaced as needed.

 Vagrant box direct download: [wheezy32.box](http://tools.swergroup.com/downloads/wheezy32.box) (188MB)